 Stryker may announce a new hip implant recall concerning select LFit V40 femoral heads in the very near future due to higher than expected complaints of taper lock failures.
 These soon to be recalled Stryker hip implant femoral heads are known to be utilized on both Accolade TMZF and Accolade 2 stems as well as Meridian and Citation stems.
 Dangers from these failures include: Disassociation of femoral head from hip stem, Fractured hip stem trunnion, Excessive metallic debris and numerous other complications.

 In addition to the LFit V40 failures, the medical device company Stryker is facing thousands of lawsuits from people who have suffered complications from the company’s Rejuvenate and ABG II hip implants.
-If you or a loved one has been harmed by one of these recalled hip implants, you should join these people to seek the compensation you deserve to ensure the best recovery from this painful ordeal.
+If you or a loved one has been harmed by one of these recalled hip implants, you should join these people with the help of a defective device lawyer to seek the compensation you deserve to ensure the best recovery from this painful ordeal.
+To get started on your case, call an Atlanta stryker hip implants lawyer today.

 The attorneys at Schneider Hammers have been at the forefront of this nationwide litigation, helping negotiate settlements on behalf of injured Americans.
 We know defective hip lawsuit cases inside and out.
 That’s why you should give us a call today if you or a loved one has suffered due to a defective ABG II or Rejuvenate hip replacement.